home-assistant/home-assistant.io/source/_docs/installation/virtualenv.markdown

 redirect_from: /getting-started/installation-virtualenv/
 ---

-If you already have Python 3.5.3 or later installed, you can easily give Home Assistant a spin.
+If you already have Python 3.6 or later installed (we suggest 3.7 or later), you can easily give Home Assistant a spin.

-It's recommended when installing Python packages that you use a [virtual environment](https://docs.python.org/3.5/library/venv.html#module-venv).
+It's recommended when installing Python packages that you use a [virtual environment](https://docs.python.org/3.6/library/venv.html#module-venv).
 This will make sure that your Python installation and Home Assistant installation won't impact one another.
 The following steps will work on most UNIX like systems.

 _(If you're on a Debian based system, you will need to install Python virtual environment support using `apt-get install python3-pip python3-venv`.
 You may also need to install development libraries using `apt-get install build-essential libssl-dev libffi-dev python3-dev`.)_